 Do I get a certificate at the end?

-Yes, a certificate and an International teacher’s license are issued when all of the course’s requirements are met.
+Yes, a certificate is issued when all of the course’s requirements are met.
 Including observations and practicum.
 This certificate will be able to be verified by future employers.

 Can I take it online?